-A recent article published in Science in the section COVID-19: Economics, last March 12 (read HERE) evaluates the global economical losses caused by the pandemic and proposes a solution to reduce them.
+A recent article published in Science in the section COVID-19: Economics, last March 12 (read HERE) evaluated the global economical losses caused by the pandemic and proposed a solution to reduce them.

 The article reviews the current economic crisis and the future losses caused by the pandemic.
 Each month, COVID-19 kills hundreds of thousands of people and reduces the global domestic product (GDP) by billions of dollars, accumulating losses to human capital by harming education and health.
 The article looks at monthly harm and says that achieving widespread immunization 1 month faster would save lives and reduce economic harm.

 In the authors’ opinion, investment in vaccine production by governments and international institutions in vaccines “have not been commensurate with the enormous scale of benefits, with many countries not likely to achieve widespread immunization until the end of 2022”.
 The high cost of vaccine production seems to have led to shortfalls in investment, with governments having underestimated the enormous economic benefits in the short and long term.

 Investment in vaccine production 1 billion courses more could accelerate global immunization by over 4 months

 The authors estimate that the current installed production capacity for 3 billion annual vaccine courses has a global benefit of $17.4 trillion.
 They propose that investing now in expanding capacity for an additional 1 billion courses (doses of the vaccine needed to confer immunity) (33% more than the initial investment) could accelerate global immunization by over 4 months.